sosia-dev/sosia/docs/tutorial/usage.rst

 Defining search sources
 -----------------------
 The first step in this process is to define a list of sources that are similar in type and area to those the scientist published in up to the comparison year.
-A source is considered similar if it (i) is associated with the scientist's main field and (ii) matches the type(s) of sources the scientist has used.
+A source is considered similar if it (i) is associated with the scientist's fields (ASJC-4) and (ii) matches the type(s) of sources the scientist has used.
 Here, the type of source refers to categories such as journals, conference proceedings, books, etc. Using parameter "mode", users can (iii) choose between a wide and a narrow defintion of sources.
 In the narrow defintion, the default, a source may not be linked to fields that are alien to the Original; in the wide defintion, those sources are included.

 .. code-block:: python